 It is allowed to include up to 4 credits for society-related subjects as credits for the Human & Social Science Subjects.

-Note 5: For health & sports subjects, it is recommended to take a practicum in sports.
+- Note 4: For health & sports subjects, it is recommended to take a practicum in sports. - Note 5: It is required to take "Basic Laboratory Work in Chemistry" that is provided in the first semester in the first year.